paldhous/ucsc/2015/investigative-policy/md_raw/class5.md

 ![](./img/class5_1.jpg)

-### Data

-In this class, we will work initially with data used in reporting [this news story](http://www.newscientist.com/article/dn18806-revealed-pfizers-payments-to-censured-doctors.html), about the drug company Pfizer’s payments to doctors.
-Download from [here](./data/pfizer.zip).
+### The data we will use

+Download from here, unzip the folder and place on your desktop.
+Contains the following:

+`pzifer` Folder containing:

+- `pfizer.sqlite` SQLite database detailing payments by the drug company Pfizer to doctors
+- `pfizer.txt` Tab-delimited text file containing the same data
+- `fda.txt` Tab-delimited text file documenting warning letters from the Food and Drug Administration to doctors involved in research on experimental drugs or medical devices.

 ### Open database and examine its contents